Iceland is one of the world’s most popular vacation destinations so we wanted to share these Iceland travel tips so you can get planning!

-- Avoid the alcohol – Alcohol in Iceland is crazy expensive so avoid at all costs.
+- Avoid alcohol – Alcohol in Iceland is crazy expensive so avoid at all costs.
 It is not sold at the grocery stores, only in special liquor stores.
 However, you can get cheaper, tax-free drinks at the airport on arrival, so stock up before you arrive at your Airbnb or hotel.

 - Don’t shop at 10-11, unless you have to – While Iceland is generally regarded as an expensive place to live and visit due to the importation of food items that must be brought into the country, some stores are more affordable than others.
 These stores include Hagkaup and Krónan.
 However, you should try to avoid the 24-hour store 10-11 which is renowned for hiking up their prices when you can get the same items for a cheaper price just around the corner.

-While at first you may be a bit confused by some of the typical Icelandic dishes that you will come across in Iceland, you should at least make sure that you give them a try.
+While at first, you may be a bit confused by some of the typical Icelandic dishes that you will come across in Iceland, you should at least make sure that you give them a try.

-Iceland cuisine is very unique and comprises of many fish-based dishes, but they are delicious all the same.
+Iceland cuisine is very unique and comprises many fish-based dishes, but they are delicious all the same.
 Even if you aren’t a fan of fish, then there will be something for you to enjoy.
-You should be sure to look out for the infamous Hákarl, which is also known as fermented shark.
+You should be sure to look out for the infamous Hákarl, which is also known as a fermented shark.

 Learn the language (some basics)

 When you visit any country that speaks a different language to yours, it is important that you give speaking it a go out of respect if nothing else.
-Even though the population speaks English, it is both fun and polite to have learnt a few simple Icelandic phrases to make your trip more interesting!
+Even though the population speaks English, it is both fun and polite to learn a few simple Icelandic phrases to make your trip more interesting!